 Brazil (Officially the Federative Republic of Brazil) is, by far, the largest country in Latin America.

-Brazil was colonized by Portugal and thus in Brazil people speak Portuguese, unlike the rest of Latin America, which mostly speaks Spanish; though there is a Spanish speaking minority (way less than 1%) in the west and south and Spanish is taught at school (but again, so is English).
+Brazil was colonized by Portugal, and so most Brazilians speak Portuguese, unlike the rest of Latin America, which mostly speaks Spanish — though there is a Spanish-speaking minority (way less than 1%) in the west and south, and Spanish is taught at schools (but then again, so is English).

-Brazil was one of the only two contries in the Americas (the other being Mexico) that was a sovereign monarchy for a period of time.
-Today it is a democracy.
+Brazil was one of the only two countries in the Americas (the other being Mexico) that was a sovereign monarchy for a period of time.
+Today it is a republic.

-Like most other Latin American states it's officially a laic country, but Roman Catholicism is the predominant religion (many non-practitioners merely declare themselves Catholic) with a growing Protestant neo-Pentecostal (Evangelical) population.
+Like most other Latin American states, Brazil is officially a secular state, but Roman Catholicism is the predominant religion (many non-practitioners merely declare themselves Catholic), with a growing Protestant neo-Pentecostal (Evangelical) population.
 Particularly in the northeastern states, various syncretic religions which mix Roman Catholic saints and African deities are also practiced, including candomblé, macumba and umbanda.
-Spiritism or Judaism are minorities, but not that uncommon.
-Atheists and agnosticists are also minorities, but seem to be growing.
+Spiritualism and Judaism are minority faiths, but not that uncommon.
+Atheists and agnostics are also minorities, but seem to be growing.

-Brazil's television is composed by five or six main open channels (cable TV is available for a fee, but lots of people pirate it).
-The most popular shows are daily soap operas, news, variety shows (run non-stop on weekends), football (soccer) matches (twice a week, at least), Jerry Springer clones and the occasional reality show.
+Brazilian television consists of five or six main open channels; cable TV is also available, for a fee, and lots of people pirate it.
+The most popular shows are daily soap operas, news, variety shows (run non-stop at weekends), football (soccer) matches (twice a week, at least), Jerry Springer clones, and the occasional reality show.
 Popular presenters will often get two, three or four-hour weekly shows.
 Weekly serials in the popular American format are rare.
-Cartoons?
-Are seen as kid stuff, but are frequently aired in the mornings (sometimes dubbed anime).
+Cartoons are seen as kid stuff, but are frequently aired in the mornings (sometimes being dubbed anime).

-The climate is very varied.
-Most of its teritory is between the tropics, which means there are no clearly set Equinoxes and Solstices.
+Brazil's climate is quite varied.
+Most of its territory is in the tropics, which means there are no clear Equinoxes and Solstices.
 The northern half of the country can be roughly considered to be warm year-round.
-The southern half sees Winter and Summer only as a difference in temperature (and rainfall), as deciduous trees are an underwhelming minority of the everyday vegetation (even though most trees do look like deciduous trees - at summer, that is).
-Yearly temperature variation will usually not be much, and in South urban areas they usually vary by about 35°C (2°C~37°C).
-Sub-zero temperatures are extremely localized (in small towns) and brief, and flurries are even more so and very much newsworthy.
-Keep in mind this is a country with no mountains as we know them.
+The southern half sees Winter and Summer only as a difference in temperature (and rainfall), as deciduous trees are an underwhelming minority of the everyday vegetation (even though most trees do look like deciduous trees — in summer, that is).
+Yearly temperature variation is usually limited; in southern urban areas, temperatures usually vary by about 35°C (2°C~37°C).
+Sub-zero temperatures are extremely localized and brief, and snow flurries are even more so and very much newsworthy.
+Keep in mind this is a country with no mountains to speak of.

 Brazil is famous for:

-Pelé, which is known worldwide as the greatest football player ever, and was elected the "Athlete of the Century" by the International Olympic Committee in 1999, is Brazilian.
+Its excellent football players.
+Brazil has won the FIFA World Cup five times, more often than any other country.
+Pelé, who is known worldwide as perhaps the greatest football player ever, and who was elected the "Athlete of the Century" by the International Olympic Committee in 1999, is Brazilian.

 Its beautiful seashores.
-Being that the country only has an eastern coast, it doesn't have as much shoreline as, say, the US - but almost all of its shoreline is beach, being as tectonic plates in the area are more or less dead and erosion has been working its magic on it for millions of years.
+As the country only has an eastern coast, it doesn't have as much shoreline as, say, the US - but almost all of its shoreline is beach, tectonic plates in the area being more or less dead, so erosion has been working its magic for millions of years.

 Its beautiful women, known for their bundas (a generalization popularized by the media; the women in real life run the gamut as much as anywhere else).